hiposfer/hive/README.md

 app is architectured.

 ## known problems
-- we are currently using a very outdated version of react native, expo and the expo template itself.
+- we are currently using a very outdated version of react native and expo.
 We are working on it.
 - sometimes the metro packager cannot properly find the source files.
 In such cases you see an error in the terminal like `10:59:42 [exp] NotFoundError: Cannot find entry file target/expo/reagent/impl/template.js.js in any of the roots: ["/Users/Camilo/Proyectos/hive"]`.
 To solve it, simply run `patch node_modules/metro/src/Server/index.js resources/metro.patch`